gromok-ke/zero_day/README.md

-This is my First readme as a full-stack enginee
+# This is my First readme as a full-stack enginee
-# I am enoying using the terminal.
+# I am enjoying using the terminal.